Gizmofire/CS3310/Program Assignements/Program 1/README.md

-# Assigment 1
+# Assignment 1

 ## Challeneges
 - must pass file in cli
-- read contnets of txt file
+- read contents of txt file
 - be able to catch lone edges
-- be able to catch reapeated edge pairs
+- be able to catch repeated edge pairs

 ## Description
 The program reads the verticies and edges of the input file then returns the adjacency list of the graph

-## For Grader 😀
+## For Grader 😀 (cmdl)
 1. Clone the repository to your local machine using:
    ```
    git clone https://github.com/Gizmofire/CS3310.git